CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/install/aws-pcluster-cluster.md

-## Advanced Tutorial
-Step by step instructions to configuring and running a ParallelCluster for the CMAQ 12US1 benchmark with instructions to install the libraries and software.
+##Step by step instructions to configuring and running a ParallelCluster for the CMAQ 12US1 benchmark with instructions to install the libraries and software.

-## Create CMAQ Cluster using SPOT pricing
+### Create CMAQ Cluster using SPOT pricing

 #### Use an existing yaml file from the git repo to create a parallel cluster